Collaborative real-time editor: History of key products

 In 2009, Google started beta testing Google Wave, a real-time collaboration environment which Google hoped would eventually displace email and instant messaging.
 EtherPad was acquired by Google, which allocated the EtherPad team to work within the Wave project.
 However, Google announced in August 2010 on its blog that it had decided to stop developing Wave as a standalone project, due to insufficient user adoption.
 After Google released the abandoned EtherPad source code as open source in December 2009, the community took over its development and produced a complete rewrite named Etherpad lite, which is written entirely in JavaScript and built on top of Node.js.
 Another notable tools based on operational transformation technology is CKEditor.
-2020 has seen a surge of interest in the concept, as Microsoft also recently released its Fluid framework, which relies on a novel Total Order Broadcast technology, as opposed to OT or CRDT.
+2020 has seen a surge of interest in the concept, as Microsoft also recently released its Fluid Framework, which relies on a novel Total Order Broadcast technology, as opposed to OT or CRDT.
 Fluid is currently framework agnostic.
 Microsoft states that it is not yet ready for production use.

 In June 2016, Collabora Productivity released V1.0 of Collabora Online, an open source online office suite using LibreOffice Technology, it can be integrated into any website with a few lines of code.
 A software development kit exists with sample integration code in several languages Node.js, PHP, Python, ReactJS and .NET, these have API specifications allowing interoperable integrations with customizable user interfaces.
 With Collabora Online documents remain on the server, each user shares the same document concurrently allowing just one document to be edited in real-time and interactively with no extra lag or latency to see other users’ typing.
 It avoids the need for locking of paragraphs in text documents.
 It enables collaborative real-time editing of word processing documents, spreadsheets, presentations, drawing and vector graphics.

-Recently, real-time collaborative editing has returned to stand-alone text editing applications with extensions for Atom and Visual Studio Code released in 2020.